k-nuth/py-api/README.md

 ```

 Ask the Blockchain what is the height of the last downloaded block and print it in the standard output.
-In order to get the _height_ a callback (or handler) have to be passed as a parameter of `fetch_last_height` function.
+In order to get the _height_ a callback (or handler) has to be passed as a parameter of the `fetch_last_height` function.

 ### Run:

 ```sh
 python hello_blockchain.py
 ```
-... and enjoy the Bitprim's programmable APIs:
+... and enjoy the Bitprim programmable APIs:

 ## Advanced Installation

 Bitprim is a high performance node, so we have some options and pre-built packages tuned for several platforms.
-Specifically, you can choose your computer _microarchitecture_ to download a pre-build executable compiled to take advantage of the instructions available in your processor.
+Specifically, you can choose your computer _microarchitecture_ to download a pre-built executable compiled to take advantage of the instructions available in your processor.
 For example:

 ```sh
 # For Haswell microarchitecture and Bitcoin Cash currency